chericito/pce-docs-public/docs/ACCEPT PAYMENTS/pce-docs-card/pce-docs-card-power-your-platforms-marketplace/index.md

 ---
-title: 'Card: Power Your Platform''s Marketplace'
+title: Power Your Platform's Marketplace
 excerpt: >-
   Unlock the full potential of your marketplace platform with PCE’s Split Payouts—automated rules-based revenue distribution for seamless